Grimface/pages-test.io/README.md

 ---
 layout: base-layout.njk
 ---
-# Read Me
+# Purpose

-This is the README.md file of my test Eleventy site.
+This Github Pages site it just intended for me to test how to use a static site generator with GH Pages.